Luxury B&Bs and hotels in Languedoc |

 Best for...

 DINKYS (double income, no kids) or people who can leave the kiddos at home (42 rue Victor Hugo is conducive to romantic weekend breaks rather than family-flavoured fun, although babies and well-behaved pets would fit in fine).
-An ideal base from which to explore the real Carcassonne in Languedoc, and the World Heritage sites of the Canal du Midi and La Cité - if you can bear to tear yourself away from the fluffy bathrobes, Ren toiletries and boutique hotel ambiance.
+An ideal base from which to explore the real Carcassonne in Languedoc, the south of France, and the World Heritage sites of the Canal du Midi and La Cité - if you can bear to tear yourself away from the fluffy bathrobes, Ren toiletries and boutique hotel ambiance.

 How much?